cdpxe/CCEAP/documentation/README.md

 <sup>1</sup> Worms University of Applied Sciences, Worms<br />
 <sup>2</sup> Fraunhofer FKIE, Bonn

-*version 0.2.3*
+*version 0.2.4*

-**A note before you start reading:** An initial academic publication on CCEAP is also available:
+**A note before you start reading:** You are currently reading the CCEAP tool documentation.
+However, we also published academic work on CCEAP:

 - S. Wendzel and W. Mazurczyk: [An Educational Network Protocol for Covert Channel Analysis Using Patterns (poster)](http://dl.acm.org/citation.cfm?id=2989037&CFID=856548232&CFTOKEN=62229078), in Proc.
 ACM Conference on Computer and Communications Security (CCS), pp. 1739-1741, ACM, 2016.
 You can also download the conference poster [here](https://www.researchgate.net/publication/309284322_Poster_file_for_S_Wendzel_and_W_Mazurczyk_An_Educational_Network_Protocol_for_Covert_Channel_Analysis_Using_Patterns_poster_in_Proc_ACM_CCS_2016), it summarizes the content of the actual paper.

-- Please send requests and feedback to the author: Steffen Wendzel, [www.wendzel.de](http://www.wendzel.de) (steffen (at) wendzel (dot) de).
+Please send requests and feedback to the author: Steffen Wendzel, [www.wendzel.de](http://www.wendzel.de) (steffen (at) wendzel (dot) de).
 Research on covert channel teaching is currently performed by [Steffen Wendzel and Wojciech Mazurczyk](http://ih-patterns.blogspot.de/p/authorscontact.html).

 ## Introduction

 The *Covert Channel Educational Analysis Protocol* (CCEAP) is a network protocol designed for teaching covert channels to professionals and students.
 For an introduction on network covert channels (network steganography), please have a look at [this publication](https://www.researchgate.net/profile/Steffen_Wendzel/publication/263773592_Hidden_and_Uncontrolled_-_On_the_Emergence_of_Network_Steganographic_Threats/links/53eb38eb0cf2dc24b3cea87a.pdf).

 CCEAP is an application layer protocol that is embedded into a simple TCP connection.
 The protocol is explicitly vulnerable against several so-called [hiding patterns](http://ih-patterns.blogspot.de/p/introduction.html).
-Hiding patterns represent the core ideas of how to hide data in network transmissions.
+Hiding patterns represent the core ideas of how secret data can be hidden in network transmissions.

 ### Why use CCEAP?

 The key advantage of CCEAP is that it is based on hiding patterns.
-As shown in (Wendzel et al., 2015), the >100 known methods for hiding data in network transmissions can be represented by only 11 hiding patterns.
+As shown in (Wendzel et al., 2015), more than hundred known network steganography methods can be represented by only 11 hiding patterns.
 Hence, it is enough to teach students these few hiding patterns instead of >100 hiding methods.

-Another advantage of CCEAP is that basically all methods for hiding data in network transmissions can be explained by using only one protocol (=CCEAP).
+Another advantage of CCEAP is that basically all methods for hiding data in network transmissions can be explained using only one protocol (=CCEAP) instead of several network protocols (IP, TCP, UDP, HTTP, ...).
 For this reason, switching network protocols while explaining hiding methods to students is not necessary anymore.
 The protocol's structure is simple and self-explanatory and its implementation is kept at a minimum level of code lines to make it especially accessible to students.

 ## Installation

-The tool requires gcc and Linux (or similar, e.g. [Cygwin](https://cygwin.com) under Windows).
-Run `make` to build the two components of the tool: **client** and **server**.
+The tool requires `gcc` and Linux (or similar, e.g. [Cygwin](https://cygwin.com) under Windows).
+Run `make` to build the two components of the tool: *`client`* and *`server`*.

 ## Teaching Process in a Nutshell

 The educational process is split into two parts.
-First, fundamentals are explained, secondly, exercises are performed and evaluated.
+First, fundamentals are explained to the students.
+Second, exercises are performed and evaluated.

 #### 1. Preparing Students to Use CCEAP